PrinceUnadkat/music-player.github.io/Readme.txt

 Introduction:

-In this project when i(User) play 3 or 4 songs (or change the 3 or 4 songs) give the message (popup) that "please pay to play the song" if i(User) click on "ok" button then continue the song or change the song until next 3 or 4 songs.
+In this project when i(User) play 3 or 4 songs (or change the 3 or 4 songs) give the message (popup) that "please pay to play the song" if i(User) click on "payment" button then continue the song.

 else play only first song until User will pay